This Is the Last Time: Music videos

 The first music video for "This Is the Last Time" was used only during gigs as a live visual.
 This first video featured a baby in a pushchair, graffiti on the walls and pink trees without leaves.

 The next two different videos were released for British and American markets, with the Fierce Panda single in 2003.
 The second video clip shows several trees under a pink sky and rain falling down.

 Island Records used this idea to shoot a third video with a similar background but this time Keane appearing on it.

 The fourth and final video was directed by Howard Greenhaigh from Exposure Films and shot between 4 and 5 October 2004.

 The video starts with Keane playing in the middle of the street.
 Then, Chaplin starts walking with his microphone.
-He realizes the cable of the microphone can't go farther so he changes his microphone for a taxicab radio.
-He continues walking with the radio and again he can't go on because of the cable.
+He realizes the cable of the microphone cannot go farther so he changes his microphone for a taxicab radio.
+He continues walking with the radio and again he cannot go on because of the cable.
 Finally Chaplin sees a music store, gets another microphone and then breaks the window.
-The band are now playing inside the store and now there's also a crowd watching them.
+The band are now playing inside the store and now there is also a crowd watching them.